smartdevicelink/sdl_requirements/detailed_docs/SetInteriorVehicleData.md

 4.1 Requested moduleType_X is disallowed by policies -> SDL returns DISALLOWED and doesn't transfer the request to HMI

-5.1 Requested moduleType_X is unavailable on HMI -> SDL returns DISALLOWED and doesn't transfer the request to HMI
+5.1 Requested moduleType_X is unavailable on HMI -> SDL returns UNSUPPORTED_RESOUCE and doesn't transfer the request to HMI

 6.1 Requested module_Type_X is already controlled by another application -> SDL returns IN_USE and doesn't transfer the request to HMI

 7.1 Application requested to set available control settings with read only control items -> SDL returns READ_ONLY result code and doesn't transfer the request to HMI

-7.2 Application requested to set available control settings with read only and settable control items -> SDL cuts off read_only control items and transfers only settable control items to HMI
+7.2 Application requested to set available control settings with read_only and settable control items -> SDL cuts off read_only control items and transfers only settable control items to HMI

 7.3 Application requested to set available control settings for moduleType_X with all moduleType_Y control items - > SDL returns INVALID_DATA result code and doesn't transfer this request to HMI